astromechza/astromechza/README.md

 ### Hi 👋

-I'm Ben.
-I'm a principal engineer at [Humanitec](https://www.humanitec.com) working mostly in Go, and building the backend services that hold our platform orchestrator together.
+I'm an IC leading distributed systems teams and working mostly in Java, Go, and Rust.
+You can read about my personal stuff on [bensblog.meierhost.com](https://bensblog.meierhost.com/).

-On the side I work on a bunch of random side projects, and you can read about my personal projects on [bensblog.meierhost.com](https://bensblog.meierhost.com/).
-I'm generally using Go for productivity reasons but also work in Rust, Java, and web technologies as appropriate.
+I'm a maintainer on the CNCF [Score](https://github.com/score-spec) project.